fangnandu/-restaurant-tweets-with-without-emoji-analysis/README.md

 by selecting the emoji tweet, i identified most popular use emoji in the tweet: face with tear of joy
 ![Visulization Map](https://github.com/fangnandu/sentimental-analysis-restaurant-tweets-with-without-emoji-analysis/blob/master/Themostfrequentemoji.png)

-#### - 2.5 sentiment correlation analysis tweets of tear of joy
+#### - 2.5 sentiment correlation analysis tweets of tear of joy(😂)
 from the graph, we can conclude that the sentiment analysis is correlated with the emoji.
-Because the sentiment analysis shows the positime and joy is substantial which is what the emoji of tear of joy expressing
+Because the sentiment analysis shows the positime and joy is substantial which is what the emoji of tear of joy expressing😂
 ![Visulization Map](https://github.com/fangnandu/sentimental-analysis-restaurant-tweets-with-without-emoji-analysis/blob/master/Tearofjoy.png)